 The contractor shall not be prohibited from disputing any findings of default through litigation, provided, however, that such litigation shall not have the effect of delaying, in any way, the immediate transfer of operations to EMSA.
 Such dispute by the contractor shall not delay EMSA's access to the funds made available by the performance letter of credit.
 These provisions shall be specifically stipulated and agreed to by both parties as being reasonable and necessary for the protection of public health and safety.
-Any legal dispute concerning the finding that default has occurred shall be initiated and shall take place only after the transfer of operations to EMSA has been completed, and shall not under any circumstances delay the process of transferring operations to EMSA or delay EMSA's access to performance security funds as needed by EMSA to finance such transfer of operations.
+Any legal dispute concerning the finding that default has occurred shall be initiated and shall take place only after the transfer of operations to EMSA or delay EMSA's access to performance security funds as needed by EMSA to finance such transfer of operations.

 The contractor's cooperation with and full support of EMSA's termination of the contract, as well as the contractor's immediate release of performance security funds to EMSA, shall not be construed as acceptance by the contractor of the finding of default, and shall not in any way jeopardize the contractor's right of recovery should a court later find that the declaration of default was made in error.
-However, failure on the part of the contractor to cooperate fully with EMSA to affect a smooth and safe transition shall itself constitute a breach of the contract, even if it was later determined that the original declaration of default by EMSA was made in error.
+However, failure on the part of the construct a breach of the contract, even if it was later determined that the original declaration of default by EMSA was made in error.